Trump says ‘we don’t have to be there for NATO’

 Sign up now: Get ST's newsletters delivered to your inbox

-MIAMI – US President Donald Trump said on March 27 the United States does not “have to be there for NATO,” comments that again raised questions about the US president’s commitment to the mutual defense provisions at the centre of the transatlantic alliance.
+MIAMI – US President Donald Trump said on March 27 the US does not “have to be there for NATO,” comments that again raised questions about the US President’s commitment to the mutual defence provisions at the centre of the transatlantic alliance.

 Speaking to an investment forum in Miami on the night of March 27, Mr Trump said he was upset that European NATO countries had declined to provide material support to the US as it nears the fourth week of its ongoing war on Iran.